openmaptiles/openmaptiles/README.md

 cd openmaptiles
 # Build the imposm mapping, the tm2source project and collect all SQL scripts
 make
-# You can also run the build process inside a Docker container
-docker run -v $(pwd):/tileset openmaptiles/openmaptiles-tools make
 ```

 You can execute the following manual steps (for better understanding)